Automattic/domain-services-client/docs/classes/Automattic-Domain-Services-Event-Domain-Set-Privacy-Success.md

 ##### Summary

-Returns the Whois_Privacy setting that was set for this domain
+Returns the `Entity\Whois_Privacy` setting that was set for this domain

 ##### Throws: